MakingSense/makingsense.github.io/3-working-with-git/git-clients.md

 ---

-There are a lot of available clients for Git, some of these expose the internal Git design and architecture to the user, others hides the real Git power simplifying it for non-technical users.
+There are a lot of available clients for Git, some of these expose the internal Git design and architecture to the user, others hide the real Git power simplifying it for non-technical users.

-In general, at least for programmers, it is a good think to know how Git works, because in will allow us to take advantage of it.
+In general, at least for programmers, it is a good thing to know how Git works, because in will allow us to take advantage of it.
 For that reason, most of the Git clients including a short-cut to Git command line tool.